As our awareness of the climate crisis deepens, our relationship with the earth matters – maybe more than ever.

-Paying attention to the cycle of the seasons means recognizing that we are not the axis around which the world turns.
+Paying attention to the cycle of the seasons means recognizing that you are not the axis around which the world turns.

 What sweet relief that awareness brings.